mitotic/slidoc/docs/MORE.md

 > `init(args)`: when the slide instance is instantiated

-`initSetup` and `initGlobal` will be called with arguments from the first slide where the plugin occurs.
+`initSetup` and `initGlobal` will be called with the *argument string* from the first slide where the plugin occurs.
+Slide instance `init` calls will use a parsed argument list.
 All the `init` calls will be in a deterministic order, to preserve the sequence in which global random generators may be called.

 The following methods may be defined for plugins, as needed: